KurtKroeker/csehy-fundraising/README.md

-# CSEHY Fundraising - GitHub Pages site
+# Csehy Fundraising - GitHub Pages site

 This repository contains a minimal Jekyll scaffold for a mostly-static website to promote a benefit concert raising funds for four young musicians.
 The site is designed for GitHub Pages hosting.